Toggenburg War: Background

-The war was caused by a conflict between the prince-abbot of St Gall, Leodegar Bürgisser, and his Protestant subjects in the County of Toggenburg.
+The war occurred as a result of a conflict between the prince-abbot of St Gall, Leodegar Bürgisser, and his Protestant subjects in the County of Toggenburg.
 It had belonged to the Imperial Abbey of St Gall since 1460 but was simultaneously connected to the Swiss Cantons of Glarus and Schwyz through Landrecht since 1436.
-After the Reformation, about two thirds of the Toggenburg population were Protestants, but they were not the majority in every municipality.
+After the Reformation, roughly two thirds of the Toggenburg population were Protestants, but they were not the majority in every municipality.
 After the transaction of sovereignty to the Imperial Abbey, the Reformed inhabitants of Toggenburg were promised by their Swiss allies of the Cantons of Zürich and Bern and by the prince-abbot that the principle of equal treatment in religious matters would be respected.
 However, the abbots of St Gall undertook attempts to return Toggenburg to Catholicism in the frame of the Counter-Reformation.
-In all municipalities, including those that were almost completely Reformed, the position of Catholics was strengthened, and new Catholic churches were built in several towns, which made the common usage of parish churches no longer required.
+In all municipalities, including those that were almost completely Reformed, the position of Catholics was strengthened, and new Catholic churches were built in several Swiss towns, which made the common usage of parish churches no longer necessary.

-In the 17th century the prince-abbots and their worldly magistrates, the Landeshofmeister, began to organise the abbatial sovereign territories more strictly and to subject them to an at least tentatively modern governance in the frame of the absolutist practice of the day.
-That resulted in conflicts by the infringement of the Protestant clergy by the abbatial authorities.
-In 1663, for example, the abbatial governor of Toggenburg in Lichtensteig, Wolfgang Friedrich Schorno, sentenced a vicar, Jeremias Braun, to death because he had allegedly committed blasphemy during a Reformed sermon.
+In the 17th century, the prince-abbots and their worldly magistrates, the Landeshofmeister, began to organise the abbatial sovereign territories more strictly and to subject them to at least a tentatively modern governance in the frame of the absolutist practice of the day.
+This resulted in conflicts by the infringement of the Protestant clergy by the abbatial authorities.
+In 1663, to cite an example, the abbatial governor of Toggenburg in Lichtensteig, Wolfgang Friedrich Schorno, sentenced a vicar, Jeremias Braun, to death because he had allegedly committed blasphemy during a Reformed sermon.
 Only through interference by the Protestant Canton of Appenzell Ausserrhoden was Braun's punishment reduced to banishment.
 Four years later, through the intervention of their protector cantons, the Toggenburgers succeeded in having abbot Gallus Alt (r.
 1654–1687) remove Schorno from office.

 In 1695, in the framework of the Counter-Reformation, the seven Catholic cantons of the Confederacy and the prince-abbot of St Gall formed an alliance for the salvation of Catholicism against the "un-Catholic religion".
 To strengthen the connections between the Imperial Abbey and Catholic Central Switzerland, Schwyz proposed to Prince-Abbot Leodegar Bürgisser (r.
 1696–1717) in 1699 the construction of a new road over the Ricken Pass between Uznach and Wattwil.
-That would be strategically and economically important for the Catholic cantons by enabling a rapid movement of Catholic troops to Toggenburg and the Princely Lands in case of war.
+That would be strategically and economically important for the Catholic cantons by enabling a rapid movement of Catholic troops to Toggenburg and the Princely Lands in the event of the outbreak of war.